Custom conversion count metrics

 - Select an event kind of Custom.

-- Enter an Event key.
+- Search for or enter an Event key.

 - Choose Count as what you want to measure.